Ahmad-Ez/Online-store-backend/_gsdata_/_saved_/README.md

 Then run the package.json script called `first_run` to create the project databases and tables, then spin the server in watch mode.

-If needed the entire project can be reset by: running the `drop_dbs` script, deleting the `./dist` folder, then running the `first_run` script.
+If needed the entire project can be reset by running the `drop_dbs` script, deleting the `./dist` folder, then running the `first_run` script.

 Once the server is up the API can be accessed via the routes descriped in the [REQUIREMENTS.md](REQUIREMENTS.md) e.g. [GET] [http://localhost:3000/products](http://localhost:3000/products)